drnsmith/AI-Recipe-Classifier/README.md

 - **Ingredient Diversity**: Number of unique ingredients used.

 These metrics were normalised and weighted to compute a "Total Complexity" score for each recipe.
 Recipes were then categorised into difficulty levels ("Easy", "Medium", "Hard", "Very Hard") based on the quantiles of this score, resulting in well-balanced labels.

-### Model Training and Evaluation

-A text classification model was developed using a Random Forest Classifier and TF-IDF Vectorisation.
-The features considered for model training were the complexity metrics calculated earlier.
-The model was evaluated using k-fold cross-validation and a separate test set, achieving high accuracy scores:
-- Mean Cross-Validation Accuracy: ~99.28%
-- Test Accuracy: ~99.33%

-These results indicate that the difficulty level labels assigned to the text data are highly accurate and reliable.

 ## Performance across ML Models
 Various ML and deep learning models were trained and evaluated, including Baseline (Dummy Classifier), Logistic Regression, Gradient Boosting Classifier, Random Forest Classifier, Multi-Layer Perceptron (MLP), Convolutional Neural Network (CNN), Recurrent Neural Network (RNN), Support Vector Machine (SVM), Naive Bayes, and Custom Neural Network (NN).